patrickslagle/training-plans/README.md

 # Training Plans

+## Description

+Uses React Hooks to display different workouts

 ## How to Use

-create a .env file with the URL to access your Elastic Search
+Create a .env file with the URL to access your Elastic Search

 For developing on client and server files:
 ```